January 28

 Lisa is a member of the Sacramento Employment and Training Agency Community Action Board and the Sacramento Women’s Commission.
 She studied at UCLA and University of Grenoble in France and received her bachelor’s degree from UC Davis.

-Nilda Valmores’ person mission is to create a better future for all children.
+Nilda Valmores’ mission is to create a better future for all children.
 For over 30 years, Nilda has worked with non-profit organizations on a statewide and local level addressing issues affecting children and the poor, in the education, social services, and housing arenas.

 Nilda operated My Sister’s House, the Central Valley’s only shelter for abused Asian / Pacific Islander women and children for close to 18 years.
-She was the only Filipina Executive Director of more than 100 domestic violence shelters during her tenure.

 A graduate of Harvard University’s Kennedy School of Government and Loyola Marymount University, Nilda recently became Sierra Health Foundation’s Senior Program Officer for its Stop the Hate grant.